Royal Road Minerals (CVE:RYR) Trading Up 4.5% – Still a Buy?

-Royal Road Minerals Limited (CVE:RYR – Get Free Report)’s share price shot up 4.5% during mid-day trading on Tuesday .
+Royal Road Minerals Limited (CVE:RYR – Get Free Report)’s stock price shot up 4.5% on Tuesday .
 The company traded as high as C$0.12 and last traded at C$0.12.
-25,500 shares traded hands during trading, a decline of 64% from the average session volume of 70,360 shares.
+25,500 shares changed hands during mid-day trading, a decline of 64% from the average session volume of 70,360 shares.
 The stock had previously closed at C$0.11.

 Royal Road Minerals is a mineral exploration and development company with its head office and technical-operations center located in Jersey, Channel Islands.
 The Company is listed on the TSX Venture Exchange under the ticker RYR and on the Frankfurt Stock Exchange under the ticker RLU.
 The Company’s mission is to apply expert skills and innovative technologies to the process of discovering and developing copper and gold deposits of a scale large enough to benefit future generations and modern enough to ensure minimum impact on the environment and no net loss of biodiversity.